 Today, I’ll be covering the final steps of my process: practice and delivery.

 In the time I’ve been writing this series, Gary Bernhardt published an outstanding blog post, How to Prepare a Talk.
 Gary hits most of the major points I would make.
-I’d recommend it to any aspiring speaker.
+I’d recommend it.

 Practice is everything.
 I rehearse each section of my talk at least five times, and then run through the entire talk without stopping another 10-20 times prior to any presentation.
 I do every rehearsal with a timer, at a podium, projecting my slides onto something (even just a television screen), even wearing the type of clothing I’ll be wearing at the presentation.

-I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/silent mode, setting up live coding, and switching display preferences.
+I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/Do Not Disturb/silent mode, setting up live coding, and switching display preferences.
 These little things can be hard to do smoothly when standing in front of 300 people.

-I practice handling loss of Internet, my presentation software crashing, and even losing my physical computer.
+I practice handling loss of Internet, my presentation software crashing, and even losing my computer.

-I practice staying in a time window by writing timestamps (for example: T: 10:30) in the presenter notes of each transition point in the talk.
+I practice staying in a time window by writing timestamps like T: 10:30 in the presenter notes of each transition point in the talk.
 If I’m ahead of the timestamp, which is usually the case, I breathe and drink water.
-If I’m behind, I speed up and start policing my digressions.
+If I’m behind, I speed up.

 If I’ve been practicing, delivery is an afterthought.
-When I’m onstage, I feel unstoppable, despite nerves.
-There are some great tips in the aforementioned blog post about eating and drinking.
-My best advice is to practice.
-Practice, so that you can enjoy actual the moment onstage.
+Knowing that I’ve put on the time makes me feel unstoppable.
+My only advice is to practice.
+Practice, so that you can enjoy the moment.

-Two techniques I avoid: live coding (or technical stunts of any kind) and audience Q & A. Both of these bring uncertainty (and energy) into a live talk.
-I avoid them because I don’t feel seasoned enough onstage to control the hairy situations that can arise when I share control with extra hardware, software, and other people.
-I’ve seen it go wrong many times.
+Two techniques I avoid: live coding or technical stunts of any kind, and audience Q & A in the final performance.
+Both of these bring uncertainty into a live talk.
+I avoid them because I’ve seen it go wrong many times.

 Thank you for reading this series.
 I’ll conclude with this Tweet from Saron: